ninagrosse/dotfiles/README.md

 * [Wezterm config](https://github.com/ninagrosse/wezterm-config)
 * [CLI tools plugin for xxh](https://github.com/ninagrosse/xxh-plugin-prerun-cli-tools)

-[^1]: Debian/Ubuntu has `apt` for package management, but half of the packages aren't available in apt-repositories.
-Using Homebrew on Debian/Ubuntu is just more hassle-free.
+[^1]: Other Linuxes have their own tools for package management, but for the distros I use besides Arch (Debian, Ubuntu, Fedora), a lot of the packages aren't available in their repositories.
+Using Homebrew on non-Arch systems is just more hassle-free.